the-bos/the-bos.github.io/_posts/2025-04-11-welcome-to-bos-life.markdown

 #### Reason \#1: To share my learnings with other learners

 I'm extremely fortunate to work in a field at the forefront of human innovation, using cutting-edge technology every day, and contributing to the state of the art.
-It's heartwarming to see the crescendo of mass excitement and curiosity around AI as it progressively influences our lives.
+It's heartwarming to see the crescendo of mass excitement and curiosity around AI as it progressively transforms our lives.

 And while there are no shortages of learning resources out there, especially about a tech-friendly field like AI, I am hoping my particular career trajectory might offer unique perspectives, and maybe even meaningful insights.

-#### Reason \# 2: To keep track of things
+#### Reason \#2: To keep track of things

 This field moves FAST.
 Paradigm shifts happen in the span of weeks, even days.
 I’ll return to my desk after a short PTO and feel like I’ve stepped into an alternate timeline.
-It’s wild.
+It’s _wild_.

 Because of this, I sometimes get dizzy trying to track of all of the recent AI trends and tech.
 Friends or colleagues will ask if I've played around with the morning's release of ThatGPT v-42, and I’ll sheepishly admit I haven’t even skimmed the changelog.